Weʼve raised £170 to help Nantwich & District RDA Community

 - Funded on Saturday, 13th April 2019

-We are a relatively new group to the Nantwich & District area of Riding for the Disabled.
+We are Nantwich & District area of Riding for the Disabled.
 We have full support of the RDA but not funding.
 The project is run solely by volunteers and organised by the wonderful Sheila Saner.

-Our aim is to start with a pony for children and horse for adult riders, and provide back to back sessions one day a week.
-This would increase the number of people we could help to approximately 36-40 people from our local community.
-We have interest from children as young as 2 years old right up to mature adults.
+We have riders from children as young as 2 years old right up to mature adults.
 The challenges these potential riders face is huge.
 Many suffer with learning difficulties, mobility challenges for example being confined to a wheelchair, some limbs not functioning at all, mental health issues, brain trauma, PTSD, communication challenges such as deafness and so each person we work with is unique.
 This may mean we need specialist equipment in order to enable that person to mount the horse, tailored reins or tack so help the person hold on and of course all the key safety equipment of helmets etc.

-The project needs this vital funding to make come to life.
-The projected set up costs are: Pony £2500, Horse £3500, specialist tack £1400 per horse, horse care equipment £200, 12 helmets to suit different size riders £1020, wheelchair mounting ramp £4250.
-The ongoing yearly costs of horse care are livery (food, hay, stabling, bedding, care) £3900 (already discounted by the college), shoes for 2 horses £1250 and £2400 arena hire.
-This alone means we need to raise £21,820 to be able to run the program for 12 months, although as much of these are set up costs, once we own the two horses our second year costs are likely to reduce to less than £10,000 a year.
-We would hope then to extend the program and introduce further horses to suit a wider range of ability riders.
+The project needs this vital funding to keep it running.
+The ongoing yearly costs of horse care (livery, food, hay, stabling, bedding, care) exceed £12,000 (already discounted by the college).
 These figures do not include any vets fees which would include vaccinations and treating unforeseen health issues with the horses.
 We would like additional funding in place to be able to provide competition opportunities as our riders skills develop and introduction of a system to track and reward progress.

 Just £5 would provide food, bedding, stable and care for a horse for a day.